trampgeek/moodle-qtype_coderunner/docs/index.md

 ### Customising templates

-As mentioned above, if a question author clicks in the *customise* checkbox, the question template is made visible and can be edited by the question author to modify the behaviour for that question.
+As mentioned above, if a question author clicks the *customise* checkbox, the question template is made visible and can be edited by the question author to modify the behaviour for that question.